theGreatKyle1994/Vector2-Engine/documentation/major_modules/Scene.md

 ## add.tri()

 This method is used to create an instance of [TriangleBase]() to the Scene.
+A triangles origin is plotted directly from the _x_ and _y_ arguments for the upper left vertex.
+The _size_ argument is used to plot the upper right vertex and the lower middle vertex.
+All triangles by default are equilateral and render upside down.
+If a non-equilateral triangle is preffered, use the [poly](#addpoly) method instead.

 ### Arguments